 Traditionally, the Chestnut Necci were cooked in the testi, two iron plates with a long handle.
 First, they were both heated on the fire and slightly greased.
-Then, the chestnut mixture was poured on top of one the two hot plates, and the other was placed above to cook the Neccio on both sides.
-Here a video where you can see an example of how the Chestnut Necci were prepared in past.
+Then, the chestnut mixture was poured on top of one of the two hot plates, and the other was placed above to cook the Neccio on both sides.
+Here a video where you can see an example of how the Chestnut Necci were prepared in the past.

-In my family, the member who was in charge to prepare this delicious dish was my grandfather Almo (father of my father), who silently, was cooking the Chestnut Necci, while me and my cousins were all around him staring at him cooking, having fun looking at his aquiline nose, and making jokes about that.
+In my family, the member who was in charge to prepare this delicious dish was my grandfather Almo (father of my father), who silently, was cooking the Chestnut Necci, while I and my cousins were all around him staring at him cooking, having fun looking at his aquiline nose, and making jokes about that.

 This delicious recipe is so good that even the popular Martha Stewart talks of it on her blog.
-Without lessen her, or chef Mario Batali (that gave her the recipe), I assure that my recipe without eggs is the original one.
+Without lessen her, or chef Mario Batali (that gave her the recipe), I assure you that my recipe without eggs is the original one.